balena-io-experimental/rs-packages/README.md

-# neon-area
+# Etcher-SDK-RS

-This project was bootstrapped by [create-neon](https://www.npmjs.com/package/create-neon).
+This project is a mock-up project to port Etcher-SDK to Rust.

 ## Installing neon-area